-Dealing with a cooler climate and the precipitation that comes with it makes it difficult for you to keep your basement clean and safe.
-When you’re dealing with this kind of Virginia weather on a daily basis, you’re going to want an effective drainage system going to work for you.
+Schedule Free InspectionA cooler climate and the precipitation that comes with it make it challenging to keep your basement clean and safe.
+When you’re dealing with this kind of Virginia weather on a daily basis, you’ll want an effective drainage system that works.

-The process of waterproofing your basement can be completed without the installation of a drainage system.
+The basement waterproofing process can be completed without installing a drainage system.
 However, these kinds of waterproofing solutions are only temporary ones.
 If you’re experiencing more severe flooding, a draining system like a sump pump or a French drain will help you remove standing water from your basement quickly and easily.

-With that sense of ease in mind, let’s look at the kind of drainage systems you could bring into your home.
-These systems are guaranteed to save you stress and money in the long run – so why not consider them?
+With that sense of ease, let’s look at the drainage systems you could bring into your home.
+These systems will save you stress and money in the long run – so why not consider them?

 The Truth About Sump Pumps

 If you’re going to install a drainage system, you’re going to need a sump pump.
 Sump pumps are the small pumps that hold the water drained from your basement.
-Whether you’re installing an interior or exterior drainage system, you’re going to need one of these pumps to make it effective.
-As such, be sure to budget carefully when moving into a system installation project.
-Talk to your contractor to see if there’s a pump already on your property or if you’re going to need one installed alongside the system of your choice.
+Whether installing an interior or exterior drainage system, you will need one of these pumps to make it effective.
+As such, budget carefully when moving into a system installation project.
+Talk to your contractor to see if there’s a pump already on your property or if you’ll need one installed alongside the system of your choice.

 Interior Drainage Systems

-There are several different ways that your basement can flood, and not all flooding is the same.
-The most telling difference, when it comes to types of floods, is where the flood originates.
-For example, the flooding in your basement could begin at a cove joint, or a place where your basement’s floor comes in contact with a wall.
+There are several ways your basement can flood, and not all flooding is the same.
+The most telling difference in types of floods is where the flood originates.
+For example, the flooding in your basement could begin at a cove joint or where your basement’s floor comes in contact with a wall.

 Flooding at these joint points is often a sign of hydrostatic pressure build-up.
-Put another way, the dirt around your basement is expanding thanks to increased levels of precipitation.
-As the water table beneath your home rises, the foundation of your basement endures excess pressure, and water starts to leak through.
+Put another way, the dirt around your basement expands thanks to increased precipitation.
+As the water table beneath your home rises, your basement’s foundation endures excess pressure, and water starts to leak through.

 This is where interior drainage tiles, or French drains, come in handy.
-In the case of cove joint leaks or other leaks like them, these tiles will be able to gather the water that otherwise would have gotten into your basement.
-From there, they’ll be able to redirect that water into your sump pump.
+In the case of cove joint leaks or other leaks like them, these tiles can gather the water that otherwise would have gotten into your basement.
+From there, they can redirect that water into your sump pump.

 The installation process tends to take between one and two days, depending on the size of your home.
 This process will also require the input and guidance of an experienced contractor.
 In general, the process will play out as follows: